A 1,000-word short fiction competition for creative writers and storytellers.

 Your story should be no more than 1,000 words and must be a completely original work of fiction.

-Young Writer 2020 is for people aged between 16 and 18.
+The Young Writer competition is for people aged 16 to 18.
 Applicants should be currently studying at a school or college in the UK.
 For a full list of entry criteria, please see our terms and conditions.

 Once the closing date for submissions has passed, all entries will be read by our judging panel and a shortlist drawn up.
 From this shortlist, we will select one winner and two runners up.
 The chair of the judging panel is Dr Tom Lee and the judging panel will be made up of post-graduate students from our leading Department of English and Comparative Literature.